DidoeS14/MyTMS_tomato_monitoring/README.md

 - Model weights are available in the [Releases](https://github.com/DidoeS14/tomato_monitoring/releases) section.
 - Trained on a dedicated Jetson Nano using YOLOv11 and Ultralytics frameworks.
-- Datasets used for training are in the  [References](References) section.
+- Datasets used for training are in the  References section at the end of this file.

 ## 🔧 Installation and Setup